yeezy-na-izi/yeezy-na-izi/README.md

 - 🌱 I’m currently learning Django and main principle tdd
 - 💞️ I want to collaborate with good people.
 - 🤔 I’m looking for help with Front 😏
+- 🎓 I'm currently getting a bachelor of applied mathematics and computer science at MIREA
 - ⚡️ Fun fact: I fall in love with peach ❤️🍑❤️

 If you like what I do, maybe consider buying me a coffee/tea 🥺👉👈